Posts

 Tips for avoiding common pitfalls when creating a work breakdown structure

 One pitfall is failing to align the WBS with the overall project objectives.
 A WBS should be designed to support the overall goal of the project, so it is important to ensure that it is aligned with the project objectives from the start.
-Another pitfall to avoid is failing to involve all stakeholders in the creation of the WBS.
-All stakeholders should have a chance to provide input on what tasks need to be included in the WBS.
-It is also important to avoid scope creep when creating a WBS.
-This occurs when additional tasks and deliverables are added to the WBS without properly modifying the budget or timeline.

 By avoiding these common pitfalls, you can create a well-designed WBS that will help your project run smoothly.